Polish Army oaths: Polish Legions in World War I

 The oath was prepared by the German authorities and on July 3, 1917 presented to Gen. Hans Beseler, then the German governor of Warsaw and the highest authority of the planned Polnische Wehrmacht military formation.
-He was swearing the loyalty of the Polish Legions with it, thus putting them under direct German command.
+He invoked in swearing to the loyalty of the Polish Legions with it, thus putting them under direct German command.

-However, the Polish Legions were already enraged with the German and Austro-Hungarian plans of limiting plans for Polish independence and also the Austro-Hungarian dismissal of Józef Piłsudski, the Legions' leader.
-As such, most of the soldiers of the Legions declined to swear allegiance to a non-existing king of Poland and foreign government, thus leading to the so-called Oath Crisis.
+However, the Polish Legions were already enraged with the German and Austro-Hungarian plans to place limits on Polish independence.
+In addition, they were angered by and also the Austro-Hungarian's dismissal of Józef Piłsudski, who was the Legions' leader.
+Therefore, most of the soldiers of the Legions declined to swear allegiance to a non-existent king of Poland or to a foreign government, which led to the so-called Oath Crisis.